Johnsingh007-ui/transitpulse/README.md

 - **Tables not found**: Run `python init_db.py` to create database tables

 ### Backend Issues
-- **Port 9000 in use**: Check if another process is using port 9000
+- **Port 8000 in use**: Check if another process is using port 8000: `lsof -i :8000`
 - **Import errors**: Ensure you're running from the `transitpulse-backend` directory
 - **Database connection**: Verify PostgreSQL is running with `docker-compose ps`

 ### Frontend Issues
-- **Port 5173 in use**: Vite will automatically use the next available port
+- **Port 3002 in use**: Vite will automatically use the next available port
-- **API connection**: Ensure the backend is running at http://localhost:9000
+- **API connection**: Ensure the backend is running at http://localhost:8000
 - **Build errors**: Clear node_modules and reinstall: `rm -rf node_modules && npm install`
+- **HTTP 401 errors**: Check that the vite.config.ts proxy points to the correct backend port (8000)

 ### General
 - **Docker issues**: Ensure Docker Desktop/Engine is running